Home / Physics / PN Junction

 Forward Bias

-Forward bias refers to the situation where the positive terminal of a battery connects to the p-type region, and the negative terminal connects to the n-type region of a PN junction.
-This configuration alters the depletion region’s characteristics.
+Forward bias refers to the situation where the positive terminal of a battery connects to the P-type region, and the negative terminal connects to the N-type region of a PN junction.
+As a result, the barrier across the PN junction is reduced, diminishing the resistance and allowing for a more effortless flow of charge carriers across both regions.

 PN Junction Forward Reverse Bias